matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 d) Cache Hit: A cache hit occurs when the CPU requests data that is present in the cache memory.
 This results in faster access to the data, as the CPU does not need to access the main memory or storage device.
 Memory caches are widely used in many industries, such as:
 a) Computer Industry: Memory caches are used in processors and computer systems to speed up the access time to frequently used data.
 For example, Intel processors have a built-in L1 and L2 cache to speed up the data access.
 b) Storage Industry: Memory caches are used in storage devices such as hard disk drives and solid-state drives to speed up the access time to frequently used data.
 For example, many SSDs have a built-in cache memory to speed up the access time to frequently used data.
 c) Network Industry: Memory caches are used in networking equipment such as routers and switches to speed up the access time to frequently used data.
 For example, many routers use a cache to store the most recently accessed web pages, reducing the need to request the same web page multiple times.
 d) Web Industry: Memory caches are used in web servers and web applications to speed up the access time to frequently used data.
 For example, many web servers use caching mechanisms to store the most recently accessed web pages, reducing the need to generate the same web page multiple times.
-Overall, memory caches play a key role in improving the performance of systems by reducing the access time to frequently used data, it's important to consider the trade-off between the size of the cache and the performance, a bigger cache can store more data but it can also consume more resources.
+Overall, memory caches play a key role in improving the performance of systems by reducing the access time to frequently used data, it's important to consider the trade-off between the size of the cache and the performance, a bigger cache can store more data, but it can also consume more resources.

 287) Scheduling?
 Answer: Operating system scheduling refers to the way in which the operating system allocates CPU time to different processes.